raikwalsachin/ckadpractice/README.md

 # ckadpractice
-This is for hands on that i did for learning kubernetes
+This is for hands on what i did for learning kubernetes from scratch, using online courses and tools